The Rockefeller Chapel E.M. Skinner Organ

-It’s a massive romantic organ, considered one of the best in America.
+It is a massive romantic organ, considered one of the best in America.
 You can find its specifications here.

 The Reneker organ, built for the former home of the Chicago Theological Seminary, was relocated to Bond Chapel in 2012.
-A lovely Baroque tracker organ, built by Quebec’s Karl Wilhelm in 1983, it has already won a major award for “divine design” in its new home.
+A lovely Baroque tracker organ, built by Quebec’s Karl Wilhelm in 1983, it quickly won an award for “divine design” in its new home.
 You can download the program (including the specifications) from its dedication concert, which took place on February 2, 2013.
 This date was the 100th anniversary of the birth of Betty Reneker, who commissioned the organ in memory of her husband, Robert Reneker, former chair of the board of trustees of the University of Chicago, and of their son, David.
 You can find its specifications here.